Global Imagery Browse Services (GIBS)

 - Web Map Tile Service (WMTS)

 Data Use Policy and Acknowledgements

 NASA supports an open data policy.
 We ask that users who make use of GIBS in their clients or when referencing it in written or oral presentations to add the following acknowledgment:

-We acknowledge the use of imagery provided by services from the Global Imagery Browse Services (GIBS), operated by the NASA/Goddard Space Flight Center Earth Science Data and Information System (ESDIS) project.
+We acknowledge the use of imagery provided by services from NASA's Global Imagery Browse Services (GIBS), part of NASA's Earth Observing System Data and Information System (EOSDIS).